-Metric Name 1e Customer Value Opportunities Reporting frequency Quarterly Role 1 Continuation of 2019-21 Continuation of 2019-21 metric metric, or new metric from RIIO-2?
-Please see the Forward Plan Addendum for the latest description of this metric.
-Relevant deliverables Whole system operability Link to ESO ambitions A whole system strategy that supports net zero by 2050 The ESO is a trusted partner How does it benefit consumers?
+Metric Name 1e Customer Value Opportunities Reporting frequency Quarterly Role Continuation of 2019-21 Continuation of 2019-21 metric metric, or new metric from RIIO-2?
+Continuation of 2019-21 metric Relevant deliverables Whole system operability Link to ESO ambitions A whole system strategy that supports net zero by 2050 The ESO is a trusted partner How does it benefit consumers?
 This metric aims to measure the performance of our network access planning process in transmission outage optimisation by capturing direct and indirect savings to the end consumer.
 This metric helps us to create valuable opportunities for customers and the whole system by going over and above our network access planning policies and procedures.
 We perform innovative actions to increase boundary capabilities for generators and DNOs by not constraining off energy, in doing this we also allow more renewable energy onto the system.
 When we do, this results in savings in BSUoS costs, which is linked to the following consumer benefit outcome: • Lower bills than would otherwise be the case How is performance measured?
 How will this metric show performance above baseline expectations?
 This metric captures the customer savings from the following ESO activities: Coordinating with the TOs to calculate the cost benefit analysis of outage requests which have been identified by the ESO to cause system constraints using the Network Access Policy frameworks.
 Proactively seeking to minimise the duration of outages requested by the TO Identifying opportunities to reduce constraint costs through re-planning outages in coordination with the TOs using the System Operator-Transmission Owner Code Procedures (STCP) 11-4 Accepting and agreeing optimal placement of additional high value TO outages received within year, which will drive longer term benefits, Optimising outage placement including nesting of outages, Proposing alternative solutions to the TO such as temporary connections for generation affected by long outages Initiating changes to high constraint cost outages within year using STCP 11-3 Reassessing system capacity in conjunction with network owners to deliver increased access to energy providers.
 The metric targets are split into direct and indirect savings to the end consumer.
-The direct savings to the end consumer are those that are tied to BSUoS cost savings, while the indirect savings are those that positively affect our customers (such as generators and DNOs) and ultimately give benefit to the end consumer.
+The direct savings to the end consumer are those that are tied to BSUoS cost savings, while the indirect savings are those that apositively affect our customers (such as generators and DNOs) and ultimately give benefit to the end consumer.
 The MWh values of energy saved are calculated as follows: Note the amount of capacity or boundary limit saved (MW) Note the duration of the outage (hours) Energy saved= capacity or boundary limit saved (MW) x Outage duration (hours) Some stakeholders have also found it difficult to assess the value of the metric, as it is measured in units of energy rather than value.
-Presently we believe cont Benchmark- exceeding supports the metric.
-We also note that good performance for this metric is dependent on collaboration with DNOs and TOs.
-Total savings >11,000GWh expectations
+Presently we believe continuing to report this metric in units of energy is more beneficial, as it gives a more accurate representation rather than providing a monetary calculation based on assumptions.
+Benchmark- exceeding expectations dependent on collaboration with DNOs and TOs.
+Total savings >11,000GWh Benchmark- in line with expectations Total savings between 7000GWh and 11,000GWh

-Benchmark- in line with expectations Total savings between 7000GWh and 11,000GWh Benchmark- below expectations <7000GWh Benchmark calculations and comparison to previous years.
+Benchmark- below expectations <7000GWh Benchmark calculations and comparison to previous years.
 The original benchmarks for Scotland Outage Planning were set from historic measurements and performance.
 When this metric was originally introduced, we did not have historical data for the North and South Outage Planning teams which cover England and Wales.
 The benchmark has now been re-calculated using the limited data we have now obtained to include England and Wales, and to take into account that we have so far outperformed our targets for 2019-20 by 10%.